 We don’t want to send people recycled crap.
 What you send people should be thoughtful.
 Like a mix tape of content that you put together specifically for them.
 When you know who you’re writing for, it’s easier to know what to write.

-If you don’t know who you’re writing for, take 5 minutes to step through this User Persona worksheet.
+If you don’t know who you’re writing for, take 5 minutes to step through this target customer questionnaire.
 When you understand the person receiving the email, it’ll also help you understand what that person would want to receive.

 Each person is different.
 You need to be able to complete the sentence, “Person A wants to receive my email newsletter because ____________”.
 Knowing this helps keep you focused on providing value, instead of just sending those promotional emails you hate getting.